 4. Choosing ethically made clothes

 What does it actually mean to shop ethically?
-In short, buying from an ethical brand means supporting companies who care about people and the planet.
+In short, buying from an ethical brand means supporting companies who care about people as well as planet.
 While treating workers fairly is key, it also matters that businesses are more forthcoming about their practices so consumers know the whole picture.
 Responsible fashion can’t exist without transparency and traceability.

 While the terms ‘ethical’ and ‘sustainable’ are often used interchangeably in fashion, it also makes sense: fashion can’t be sustainable (caring about the planet) without being ethical (caring about the people in it).
 However, one USP of ethical fashion uses the same logic as organic food or veganism: it doesn’t harm any living being in the process.

 Fast fashion has normalised the use of pesticides during farming, chemicals for dyeing and even dumping waste into nearby rivers.
-The detrimental impact these processes have on farmers and ecosystems isn’t to grasp as they’re often played down.
+The detrimental impact these processes have on farmers and ecosystems isn’t easy to grasp as they’re often played down.
 When a brand produces ethically, it means they put other living beings first.
 This also prevents an incalculable number of lives from succumbing to the after-effects of fast fashion — disease, displacement and death.
-We recommend watching The True Cost movie if you need further convincing.
+We recommend watching The True Cost movie as an introduction to all of these issues.

 With greenwashing rife as ever, it’s often hard to distinguish which businesses really walk the walk.
 This is where certifications like Fairtrade come in (FYI different from the entire movement called ‘fair trade’.)
 The Fairtrade International organisation sets specific benchmarks for how businesses must conduct themselves.
 Standards include living wages, supporting producers, banning child and forced labour and protecting the environment.
 Also, since fair trade clothing isn’t mass-produced, it is usually more unique.
 Artisan-made products, in particular, empower the communities behind the craft by not only paying them fairly but promoting their work to new audiences.